 Pacific Dover sole (Microstomus pacificus) is different species from 'true' European sole.
 Pacific sole features thin, less firm fillets and fetch a lower price.

 Senegalese sole (Solea senegalensis Kaup) is closely related to common sole.
-Its oval, asymmetric body features black color Interradial membrane on the pectoral fin on the eye side in contrast to the common sole (Solea solea), which has a big black compact spot on the posterior side of this fin.
+Its oval, asymmetric body features a black color Interradial membrane on the pectoral fin on the eye side in contrast to the common sole (Solea solea), which has a big black compact spot on the posterior side of this fin.

-Dover sole is a demersal fish that exhibits almost similar growth characteristics as other benthic species like turbot, flounders, etc. Adult fish lives on sandy and muddy bottoms, from the shore down to 300 m.
+Dover sole is a demersal fish that exhibits almost similar growth characteristics as other benthic species like turbot, flounders, etc. Adult fish live on sandy and muddy bottoms, from the shore down to 300 m.
 North Sea Dover sole spawns in April-June.
 They feed on fish eggs, worms, small soft-shelled bivalves, small fishes, and crustaceans.

 Dover sole is non-oily, shallow water fish and is one of the lowest-calorie flatfish; 100 g holds just 70 cal in comparison to 91 calories in halibut.

 Black sole contains lean, white meat that composes a good amino-acids profile.
 100g fish provides 12.41 g/100 g (22% of RDI).
-Protein composition is complete in the sense that all essential amino acids in healthy proportions.
+Protein composition is complete in the sense that all essential amino acids are in healthy proportions.

 Its lean meat is a good source of polyunsaturated fatty acids (PUFA).
-Studies have shown that eating seafood can decreases the risk of heart attack, stroke, obesity, and hypertension.
+Studies have shown that eating seafood can decrease the risk of heart attack, stroke, obesity, and hypertension.
 Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.

 US FDA categorizes Dover sole in "the best choice" section considering mercury levels in its flesh.
 The recommendation is the consumption of 2-3 servings a week for Dover sole.